gvwilson/sdxpy/src/vm/index.md

 The interpreter in [%x interp %] relied on Python to do most of the actual work.
-The standard version of Python is implemented in C, and relies on C's operators to add numbers, index arrays, and so on, but C is compiled to instructions for a particular processor.
+The standard version of Python is implemented in C and relies on C's operators to add numbers, index arrays, and so on, but C is compiled to instructions for a particular processor.
 Each operation in the little language of [%x interp %]